petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 * The latest version of Liferay DXP includes three main capability sets: Digital Experience Platform core, Commerce, Analytics
 * This offers customers both a simplified product line but also access to quarterly updates
 * Updates contain not only includes fixes to known issues, but new features as well
+* Liferay DXP is suitable for DXP, CMS, Commerce, LCAP, Portal, and many other use-cases

 ![Liferay DXP contains core Digital Experience Platform capabilities along with Commerce and Analytics.](./extending-liferay/images/01.png)